Dandigit/pl-projects/jlox/docs/02-overview.md

 # Overview
-This implementation of Lox is based on the fantastic book, [Crafting Interpreters](https://craftinginterpreters.com).
+This implementation of Lox is based on the book [Crafting Interpreters](https://craftinginterpreters.com).
 However, it's not exactly the same.
 You'll see why below.

 ## Operators
 Below are all operators in Lox, listed from highest to lowest precedence.